 The address provided must be the child's current permanent address at the time of application.
-'At the time of application' means the closing dates for applications.
+'At the time of application' means the closing date for applications.
 'Permanent' means that the child has lived at that address for at least a year.

 Where a family has not lived at an address for a year, they must be able to demonstrate that they own the property or have a tenancy agreement for a minimum of 12\ months and the child must be resident in the property at the time of application.

 The application can only be processed using one address.
-If a child lives at more than one address (for example due to a separation) the address used will be the one where the child lives for the majority of the time.
+If a child lives at more than one address (for example due to a separation) the address used will be the one where the child lives for the majority of the school week.
 If a child lives at two addresses equally, parents/carers should make a single joint application naming one address.

+If the child's living arrangements change after you apply and they now spend the majority of the school week living at a different address, you must provide evidence of the new permanent address.

+Herts County Council may ask for proof of your address at any time.
+If, following an initial investigation and/or any investigation by the Shared Anti-Fraud Service, the county council concludes that a fraudulent address has been used, correspondence confirming this decision will be sent to the applicate.
+They will explain the decision-making process and the action that will be taken with the application.
+They will also confirm which address will be used as the child's permanent home address for admission allocation purposes.

-If a child's permanent residence is disputed, parents/carers should provide court documentation to evidence the address that should be used for admission allocation purposes.
-If two applications are received, with different addresses and/or different preferences, neither will be processed until the address issue is reconciled.
+If they receive more than one application with different address details and parents don't agree, parents/carers should provide court documentation to evidence the address that should be used for admission allocation purposes.
+If two applications are received, with different addresses, neither will be processed until the address issues is reconciled.

-It is for the child's home Local Authority to determine address.
-If two applications, with different addresses, are received from the same Local Authority, it will be for that Local Authority to determine permanent address.
-If two applications are received from two different Local Authorities, the above process will be used.

-If two different applications are received for the same child from the same address, e.g. containing different preferences, parents/carers will be invited to submit a joint application or provide court documentation to evidence the preferences that should be used for the admission process.
+If two different applications are received for the same child from the same address but contain different preferences, parents/carers will be invited to submit a joint application or provide court documentation to evidence the preferences that should be used for the admission process.
 Until the preference issue is reconciled neither application will be processed.